chark/scriptable-events/README.md

 This package provides utilities for implementing game architecture which is oriented around `ScriptableObject` assets and Game Events.
 Most of these ideas are based on [Unite2017](https://github.com/roboryantron/Unite2017).

 ## Features
 - Game Events - allows transferring of event messages using `ScriptableObject` assets.
-See
 - Game Event listeners - listener components which allow subscribing to specific events.
 - Mutable Objects - allows sharing and resetting of data via `ScriptableObject` assets.